Sara-Esm/ros2-warehouse-autonomous-navigation/README.md

 ---

 > A fully autonomous warehouse inspection robot built with ROS 2 Humble, Nav2, and computer vision.
-The robot navigates to 4 warehouse stations, verifies each location using ArUco marker detection, and returns home — completing a full mission with zero human intervention.
+The robot autonomously visits four warehouse stations, verifies each station using ArUco markers, and returns to the charging dock as part of a five-step mission.

 ---